lhncbc/skr-consort/readme.txt

+Here is the procedure for training model using fasttext:

 0. Create validation and test dataset from reconciled files.
 	- I have a java program("PMCSentenceExtraction.java") to parse those reconciled XML files(Only "METHODS" section) to |-seperated txt files that will have the same format as our training files.
 		- it requires three input arguments: 1. the path to the directory that contains all reconciled files 2. the path to the output file that will contain sentences labels information.
 3. the path to the output file that will contain all reconciled files IDs